airkewld/dotfiles/README.md

 Once your machine is bootstrapped, do the following:
 - Import the iterm2 profile
 - run p10k configure to install the fonts
+- vim nvim/lua/airkewld/packer.lua
+  - save file, wait for all packages to install, close and reopen neovim